 With the advent of Daring Cooks, it seems every entry at this rate will either be a Daring Bakers or Daring Cooks entry, especially considering that the posting date between each is two weeks.
-Regardless, it’s cooking and baking, two of my most favorite things in the world..so what’s to complain about, right?
-I’ll still try to squeeze in non-DB and DC creations because…..I FINALLY GOT INTO THE KITCHEN AND COOKED!
+Regardless, it’s cooking and baking, two of my favorite things in the world..so what’s to complain about, right?
+I’ll still squeeze in non-DB and DC creations because…

-Now that I’ve gotten that out of the way, this month’s Daring Cooks challenge is something I’ve had a love affair with years…something I NEVER fail to order when it’s Chinese take-out night, OR at any Chinese restaurant (Japanese take-out or restaurant- gyoza).
-DUMPLINGS, whether they be steamed or fried (aka potstickers), filled with pork, shrimp, veggies or what-ev-er.
-It doesn’t matter..I adore them any which way possible, and it’s always the first thing I dig into..that first bite, trying to catch the juices dripping down my chin, is sheer heaven.
-Now, I’m a dumpling person in general, whether it be spaetzle, chicken and dumplings, matzo balls, gnocchi, gnudi..you name it, but something about Asian dumplings always sends me to the moon.
+Now that I’ve gotten that out of the way, this month’s Daring Cooks challenge is something I’ve had a love affair with years..something I never fail to order when it’s Chinese take-out night, or at any Chinese or Japanese restaurant (gyoza for the latter).
+Dumplings, whether they be steamed or fried (potstickers), filled with pork, shrimp, veggies, or whatever they have on the menu that looks good.
+All in all it doesn’t matter because I adore them any which way possible, and it’s always the first thing I dig into.
+I love that first bite, trying to catch the juices squirting out so I don’t lose one tiny drop.
+Sheer heaven.

 5-Spice Caramel Apple

 Having said all that, since we were given creative freedom when it came to fillings, I will post or supply links to the fillings I used in my three dumpling preparations.
-I used jen’s delicious pork filling to make potstickers, a fantastic recipe for Shrimp Mousse with White Truffle Oil by Ming Tsai, in which I added fresh chives from my little terrace garden, toasted sesame oil, and steamed them, serving them with a chili-garlic dipping sauce to add a little heat.
+I used jen’s delicious pork filling to make potstickers, and a fantastic recipe for Shrimp Mousse with White Truffle Oil by Ming Tsai, in which I added fresh chives from my little terrace garden, toasted sesame oil, and steamed them, serving them with a chili-garlic dipping sauce to add a little heat.

 This mousse by Ming Tsai is a must try..and it rhymes.

-Geeeez, where do they come up with this stuff?
+Geeesh, where do they come up with this stuff?

 Let’s cut one open…